PL

 1828

 Eng.
-Adam Idźkowski graduated with a degree in civil engineering from the University of Warsaw, and in 1828 he developed and published "Project for a road under the Vistula River to connect Warsaw with Praga," in which he presented plans for the construction of the first tunnel linking both sides of the Vistula.
+Adam Idźkowski graduated in civil engineering from the University of Warsaw, and in 1828 he developed and published "Project of a road under the Vistula River for connecting Warsaw with Prague," in which he presented plans for the construction of the first tunnel linking both sides of the Vistula.

 The world's first automatic train control system